 Our articles of incorporation provide that the board of directors will have no less than seven nor more than fifteen directors, as determined from time to time by the board of directors.
 Our board of directors currently consists of eleven directors divided into three classes (Class I, Class II and Class III), with the term of office of each class ending in successive years.
 At each annual meeting of shareholders, the directors constituting one class are elected for a three-year term.
-The terms of the directors in Class I expire with this meeting.
+The terms of the directors in Class II expire with this meeting.

-The board of directors, acting upon the unanimous recommendation of its Nominating and Corporate Governance Committee, has unanimously nominated Charles Q. Chandler IV, R.A.
-Edwards III and Sandra A.J.
-Lawrence for election as Class I directors.
-In addition, the board of directors has nominated Michael F. Morrissey, currently a Class II director, to be elected as a Class I director, which will enable the board of directors to obtain the benefit of maximizing Mr. Morrissey's years of service as a director within the constraints of the age restrictions in our bylaws.
+The board of directors, acting upon the unanimous recommendation of its Nominating and Corporate Governance Committee, has unanimously nominated Richard L. Hawley, B. Anthony Isaac and S. Carl Soderstrom, Jr. for election as Class II directors.
 Each nominee has consented to being named as a nominee and to serve if elected.
 While it is not expected that any of the nominees will be unable or unwilling to serve, if for any reason one or more are unable or unwilling to do so, the proxies will be voted for substitute nominees selected by our board of directors or the board of directors may reduce the number of directors.